Blazeisgod/howtoopen-static-sites/README.md

  2B. go to your github site

- 3B. after the [repository name] of your github pages url, enter your [html file name] after words
+ 3B. after the [repository name] of your github pages url, enter your [html file name] afterwards

  4B.
 If something loads, but incorrectly, your on the right track.